Exective Chef / Culinary Academic Director

 Chef Manuel Robert is from Nantes in the Loire-Atlantic department of France.
 He began his career working in well-known establishments such as 'Maison Blanc' in London and 'Maison Kayser' in Paris.
 He then returned to his hometown of Nantes, where he worked as a bakery chef at 'Le Gourmet Nantais', an artisan bakery specializing in regional breads from Nantes.
 Manuel moved to Japan in 2009 and worked at 'MOKICHI Baker & Sweets', which is run by Kumazawa Brewery, who developed and uses Shonan Beer in their breads.
 Manuel joined Le Cordon Bleu Tokyo in 2014.

-Cuisine Master Chef
+Japanese Cuisine Chef